IBM/z_ansible_collections_doc/source/requirements/collection-requirements.rst

 **ansible-core** version **2.14.0** (Ansible 7.0) and later reaches EOL, a newer supported version of **ansible-core** must be installed.

+.. _ibm-zos-core-collection-requirements-control-node:

 Control node
 ------------

-.. dropdown:: When you choose an ...
+.. dropdown:: When you install an Ansible version, review the ...
+   :color: primary
+   :icon: info

-   When you choose an `ansible-core`_ (Ansible) version, review the communities `ansible-core support matrix`_ to select the appropriate dependencies.
+   When you install an Ansible (`ansible-core`_) version, review the communities `ansible-core support matrix`_ to select the appropriate dependencies.
    Different releases of **ansible-core** can require different dependencies such as is the case with Python.